Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 MEM: "Monolithic" is accurate, but I wonder if everyone reading this will understand its software-architecture-specific meaning.
 I asked Bard and ChatGPT and came up with this sentence which seems more complete: "A Docker image is an executable package that includes everything needed to run a piece of software in a Docker container."
 Let's try that.

+MEM: So they must be doing this from a terminal.
+Should we tell them to open it?

 Pull the Docker image for the AI Unlimited workspace service from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).
 ```bash title="Docker Pull Command"
 docker pull teradata/ai-unlimited-workspaces
 ```
+MEM: new on 1/9 - Interesting that the icon for copying code appears only when you hover over the code block.
+Do you know if it's possible to make it appear always?
+Seems it should always appear, for all code blocks.

 Before proceeding, make sure to:

 MEM: For machine translation reasons, we can't use an intro phrase that relies on its bullets to make it a complete sentence (because different languages have different grammar and syntax).
 But something like "Before proceeding, do the following" is ok, because grammatically it stands on its own as a sentence.

 MEM: That said, could we just have steps 1, 2, and 3?
 1 pull the image, 2 copy and retain the variables, and 3 set the environment variable?
 Being sequential, then there's no need to say anything like "before continuing."

-MEM: So I guess they are doing this from some sort of terminal window.
-Should we tell them to open one?

 - Copy and retain the CSP environment variables from your console.